 Toronto Fringe Tent

 37. Toronto Caribbean Carnival.
 This exciting Carnival starts in July, celebrating Caribbean music, cuisine, and revelry.
 The biggest night of the event is the Caribbean Grand Parade, where masqueraders wind their way from Exhibition Place to Lakeshore Boulevard.
-This year’s event is scheduled for the weekend of July 29 to July 29, 2022.
+This year’s event is scheduled for August 3rd to 7th, 2023.

 39. Visit the Museum of Illusions.
 One ticket gets you entrance to more than 100 mind-bending rooms, from holograms to vortex tunnels to game rooms and 3D puzzles.

 40. Fan ExpoEmbrace your inner nerd and dress up for this year’s Fan Expo at the Metro Toronto Convention Center.
-The 2022 takes place August 25-28/
+The 2023 event takes place August 27-30, 2023.

 41. Toronto Fashion Week.
-Discover the latest fashion trends at Toronto during Fashion week.
-This year’s event will be a hybrid of virtual and in-person events and is set to take place in Spring/Summer 2022.
+Discover the latest fashion trends during Toronto during Fashion week.
+This year’s event will be from April 27th to 30th 2023.

 42. Toronto International Film Festival.
 This annual film festival brings in some huge names.
 Discover new films or attend one of the many TIFF parties around the city in September.